Palm Beach County, Florida: Sports

-The St. Louis Cardinals and the Miami Marlins conduct their spring training at Roger Dean Stadium in Jupiter.
+The St. Louis Cardinals and the Miami Marlins of the Major League Baseball conduct their spring training at Roger Dean Stadium in Jupiter.
 Two teams in the Class A-Advanced Florida State League also play their home games at Roger Dean Stadium: the Jupiter Hammerheads, an affiliate of the Miami Marlins, and the Palm Beach Cardinals, an affiliate of the St. Louis Cardinals.

 Prior to the construction of Roger Dean Stadium, the Montreal Expos and Atlanta Braves held their spring training at Municipal Stadium in West Palm Beach.
 The West Palm Beach Expos, a Single-A affiliate of the Montreal Expos, also played their games there.

 The Ballpark of the Palm Beaches, opened in February 2017 in West Palm Beach, accommodates both the Washington Nationals and the Houston Astros for spring training.

 Also popular are the Florida Atlantic Owls, an NCAA Division I school that participates in American Athletic Conference.
 The FAU football team plays at FAU Stadium, and averaged 17,941 fans during the 2017 season.
 The FAU basketball team plays at FAU Arena, and averaged 1,346 fans during the 2013–14 season.

 USL Palm Beach is an upcoming American professional soccer team based in Palm Beach County.
 Founded in 2023, the team plans to make its debut in the USL Championship.

 The Palm Beach Imperials are an American Basketball Association 2006 expansion franchise.